EdDataScienceEES/tutorial-hollybee04/index.md

 ```

-If you're confused what the pipes (`%>%`) are doing, head to the 'Efficient data manipulation' tutorial (https://ourcodingclub.github.io/tutorials/data-manip-efficient/) which introduces pipes.
+If you're confused what the pipes (`%>%`) are doing, head to the [Efficient data manipulation](https://ourcodingclub.github.io/tutorials/data-manip-efficient/) tutorial which introduces pipes.
 If you just need a quick reminder - pipes chain operations together in a more efficient and readable way!

 ### 2c.
 Using `left_join()` to merge datasets